knobs-dials/mediawiki-anchor-checker/README.md

 # TODO:
 - stop complaining about non-encoded anchors - mediawiki functins fine with those
+- same for redirects, because both name and anchor can vary
 - include checks of redirects, in a sensibly-reported way.
 Including broken redirects.
 - add command line parameters